+3 credits.
+3 hours.
+(Lecture 3 HOURS.)
 Prerequisite: COLL 100, ENGL 30 / 90 or appropriate placement test score.
-Identify and apply the elements of play production necessary to produce a
+Identify and apply the elements of play production necessary to produce a theatrical performance through reading, observation and practical experience.

-$the a trical\ performance\ through\ reading,\ observation\ and\ practical\ experience.$

-THEA 122 Theater Practicum
+THEA 122 THEATER PRACTICUM

-1-3 credit.
-2-6 hours.
-(Laboratory 2-6 hours.)
+1-3 credits.
+1-3 hours.
+(Laboratory 1-3 HOURS.)
 Theater Practicum is the practical examination of the performance and production of plays.
 Different areas will be examined with each course, such as acting, scene construction, costuming, makeup, properties, lighting, sound, and theater management.